GQW19/lev_doc/tutorial/README.md

 +----[SHA256]-----+
 ```

 ​	After that, enter  `ls .ssh` again.
-The two files mentioned above will be displayed:
+The two files mentioned above will be displayed (please disregard the names in the picture below):

 ![ssh key.jpg](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/d0e95ec6-b907-4f19-80fc-4d43256b2b72.JPEG)

-3. Enter the command`cat ~/.ssh/id_ed25519.pub` to view the contents of the file, and copy it.
-(If you cannot be copied directly by right-clicking in PowerShell, please google alternative copy methods.)
+3. Enter the command `cat ~/.ssh/id_ed25519.pub` to view the contents of the file, and copy it.
+(If you cannot copy directly by right-clicking in PowerShell, please google alternative copy methods.)

-   If you really can't copy, you can also open the id_ed25519.pub file through the file browser(the file path is `C Disk\User\(Current User’s Name)\.ssh\)`, then copy it.
+   If you really can't copy, you can also open the id_ed25519.pub file through the file browser (the file path is `C Disk\User\(Current User’s Name)\.ssh\)`, and copy it from there.

 4. Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the ssh public key, enter the name, and add the content of the file copied in the steps above to the public key.

-5. Under the path of the third step, the file path is `C Disk\User\(Current User’s Name)\.ssh\`, create `New text document.txt`.
+5. Under the file path `C Disk\User\(Current User’s Name)\.ssh\`, create `New text document.txt`.
 Open the file and enter the following content(change the username), then save it:

    ```yaml
    Host lev